PaulMcMillan/eagleeye_re/README.md

 Verify queues take a string of the form "address:port".
 The protcol-specific queues will eventually perform some validation.

- * verify - verifies that a port is open at all with nmap
+ * verify:port:# - verifies that a port is open at all with nmap
+ * verify:port:set - set of all verify:port:# keys
  * verify:http
  * verify:https
  * verify:vnc